What is EMDR Therapy for Men?

 Trauma impacts men twice: the moment of the experience and then not being able to talk about it.

-Take this all too common example, a school age boy experiences repeated bullying at school.
+Take this all too common example, a school-age boy experiences repeated bullying at school.
 He then gets the courage to talk to his father about it.
 The boy tearfully tells his father that he is scared to go to school.
 His father responds, “quit your bitching and be a man about it.”
 The message is loud and clear: real men must be strong at all times, having emotions is a sign of weakness.
 Don’t talk about it.
 Doing so makes you a woman, not a man.
-The boy will often feel shame because he is fearful of the bullying and that he showed his father his emotions.
+The boy will often feel shame because he is fearful of the bullying and he showed his father his emotions.
 The boy learns that a real man cuts himself off from his feelings, stays quiet and suffers alone.
-This common chain of events results in two traumas; the bullying and the shaming.
+This common chain of events results in two traumas; bullying and shaming.

 EMDR therapy is an integrative psychotherapy approach designed to treat a wide array of psychological issues.
 For men, EMDR therapy for men can be a game changer.